aabmets/indie-ad-authchat/README.md

 This is a small project for my portfolio to showcase the implementation of an authenticated chatroom
 using Vite + React with Bootstrap for the front-end and PocketBase PaaS for the back-end.
 Alltogether,
 this project took about two workweeks to complete and contains about 1700 lines of code.
-The majority of the code and logic was created by myself without any help from third-parties or
+Almost all of the code and logic was created by myself, with only a tiny fraction taken directly from the
-Stack Overflow.
-No help was obtained from any tutorial videos and the internet was only used for
+Bootstrap documentation.
+No help was obtained from any tutorial videos, third-parties nor Stack Overflow
-reading related documentation and troubleshooting bugs.
+and the internet was only used for reading related documentation and troubleshooting bugs.

 ## How to use